Sheesh: Irv Gotti Quits #GUHH, Says Producers Enticed His Kids To FIGHT Angela Simmons And Other Beef

 There’s a viral clip going around that looks like Irv Gotti and Ja Rule are being turned away from an NYC night club — but Irv blames reality TV producers for the embarrassment, not bouncers.
 He set the record straight in an interview with Quincey Harris.

-50 Cent spread a clip on social media feature Irv and Ja shouting outside of a club while a security guard told them both to calm down.
+50 Cent spread a clip on social media featuring Irv and Ja shouting outside of a club while a security guard told them both to calm down.
 Irv says what 50 is perpetuating is not the truth at all.

 “First of all, don’t believe Lucifer…Curtis… the devil is the king of lies.
 So Lucifer perpetuates lies.
 He perpetuated that we couldn’t get in SOBs.”